 In the fall of 2013 I suffered a silent stroke, which left me with residual symptoms that affected my daily life.
 The doctors and specialists could not find a logical reason why someone in good health at my age would suffer such a thing.
 I overcame many of the challenges that I had experienced from my stroke however, not all of me was healing.
 I began to have difficulty speaking, and swallowing and my neck would twist involuntarily, my face would twitch and pull at random, and I was in immense pain.

 After a year of seeing countless specialists, in the spring of 2014 I was diagnosed with hemi-facial spasm and in the fall of 2014, I was diagnosed cervical dystonia.

 What was your first thought after you were diagnosed?

 Initially I was devastated, scared and confused.
 I had never heard of either form of dystonia before.
 Being an athlete, I never expected that I would be diagnosed with any illness, let alone one that was neuromuscular.
 I was 33 at the time of my diagnosis, I was swimming competitively and an active mom with two young children I was afraid that dystonia would prevent me from raising them with the full quality of life that I dreamt of.

 What has made you decide to launch the Laps of Love Campaign to support DMRF Canada and dystonia awareness?

-There’s just not enough awareness or information out there.
+There’s just not enough awareness or information about dystonia out there.
 I have come across so many people who look at me or see my head tilted or face pulling and think I’m trying to be funny and when I explain to them that I have dystonia, they have no idea what it is.

 DMRF Canada has supported me along with so many others who have been impacted by Dystonia.
 I believe that strength comes in numbers.
-The more people who know about dystonia, the more it will strengthen the dystonia community and the support for on going research.
+The more people who know about dystonia, the more it will strengthen the dystonia community and the support for ongoing research.

 To learn more about Sumbul and read blog posts by her click here.